 What Is Hammertoe?

-A hammertoe is a deformity of the toe, in which the end of the toe is bent downward.The end part of the toe bends down into a claw-like deformity.
-At first, you may be able to move and straighten the toe.
-Over time, however, the toe will no longer straighten.
+A hammertoe is a deformity of the toe, in which the end of the toe is bent downward into a claw-like position.
+At first, you may be able to move and straighten the toe, but over time the toe will become rigid and will no longer straighten.
 Usually, a corn will form on top of the toe from rubbing against the top of footwear, and a callus will form on the bottom of the foot.
 These can become painful, especially when walking.

 What Causes Hammertoe?